-- Verify that the videorecording meets the following requirements: - Check the video and sound quality to ensure that you and the children you are working with can be seen and heard on the video clips you submit.
+- Verify that the videorecording meets the following requirements: - Ensure that you and the children you are working with can be seen in the video clips you submit.
+Also, ensure that your face appears at least once in the video for identification purposes. - Check the sound quality to ensure that you and the children you are working with can be heard on the video clips you submit.
 If most of the audio in a clip cannot be understood, submit another clip.
-If there are occasional audio portions of a clip that cannot be understood that are relevant to your commentary responses, do one of the following: 1) provide a transcript with time stamps of the inaudible portion and refer to the transcript in your response; 2) embed quotes with time-stamp references in the commentary response; or 3) insert captions in the video (captions for this purpose will be considered permissible editing).
+If there are occasional audio portions of a clip that cannot be understood that are relevant to your commentary responses, do one of the following: 1) provide a transcript with time stamps of the portion and refer to the transcript in your response; 2) embed quotes with time-stamp references in the commentary response; or 3) insert captions in the video (captions for this purpose will be considered permissible editing).